 The data extracted from Grewal et al. (1991) for evaluation did not include silt contents and was used only to evaluate the model including the quadratic clay expression (Eq.
 3).
 The range in LOI and SOC contents in the evaluation soils was similar to that of our soils, whereas the range in clay was smaller.
 Prediction accuracy and bias of Eq.
 3 were better when using the dataset based on LOI-450 (RMSE=0.295, ME=0.125) than when using that based on LOI-550 (RMSE=0.402, ME=0.348).
 SOC in the evaluation soils was predicted with an accuracy of ±0.295 g C 100 g-1 at 450 °C with Eq.
 3 and this model had similar predictive capability for low and high contents of LOI and clay (Figure 4).
 Discussion Pitfalls Historical as well as recent estimates of SOC have relied on less accurate analytical approaches such as dichromate oxidation/titration and LOI (Bellamy et al., 2005; Xie et al., 2007; Reynolds et al., 2013; Aitkenhead & Coull, 2016).
 Although these methods involve conversion factors of uncertain scientific foundation (Lettens et al., 2007; Pribyl, 2010), they have recently been reported unreservedly as methods for SOC analysis in the Soil Organic Carbon Mapping manual issued by UN-FAO (Olmedo et al., 2017).

 In accordance with Poeplau et al. (2015), we found that correcting for RWC is critical to avoid a systematic underestimation of SOC.
 Without correction for RWC, the SOC stock will be underestimated by 2 Mg C ha-1 for a topsoil (0-20 cm depth) with a bulk density of 1.5 g cm-3, 2 g C and 30 g clay 100 g-1.
 Converting LOI data by multiplication with the conventional conversion factor 0.58 (Figure 3a and 3b) overestimates the SOC stock by 45 Mg C ha-1 for the same soil.
 Predicting SOC from LOI with regression model O1 (Table 3) underestimates the SOC stock by 5 Mg C ha-1 for a soil low in clay content (10 g 100 g-1) and overestimates the SOC stock by 8 Mg C ha-1 for a soil high in clay content (50 g 100 g-1).
 Predicting SOC content from LOI by a regression model that accounts for clay increases the SOC stock accuracy to ±3 Mg C ha-1 regardless of the clay or Fines20 content.
 The prediction accuracy could be compared with management-induced differences in SOC sequestration in an agricultural context, which vary from 0.1 to 1.0 Mg C ha-1 year-1 (Paustian et al., 2016), illustrating that if LOI data is used uncritically the error in the SOC estimate can easily exceed any management induced difference even when adjusted for SWL and RWC.
+Our study was restricted to arable topsoil from the temperate zone with clay and SOC concentrations ranging from 9 to 73 and 0.78 to 4.14 g 100 g-1 soil, respectively.
+Thus, the relationships established with the dataset may not be valid for soils under different land use, with different clay mineralogy, subsoils, soils rich in carbonates, and soils with clay and SOC concentrations outside these ranges (Christensen & Malmros, 1982; Jolivet et al., 1998).

 Proposed Procedure